-Just like marketing, you need a plan for sales, too.
+Just like marketing, your company needs a plan for sales, too.
 How many reps do you need?
 What are your expectations for them?
 How does that align with the company's goals?
 How does marketing and sales align to work more efficiently together?